 Just recently I got back from a “mixed bag” hunt in Argentina: where I did some wingshooting, deer, and water buffalo hunting.
-I took an over/under Blaser 12 gauge; and a Blaser R8 with .270 and .375 barrels.
+I took an over/under Blaser 12 gauge; and a Blaser R8 with 270 Win and 375 H&H barrels.
 At this moment I’m on an airplane, headed toward Cameroon.
 I do not have a gun case in the cargo hold; I’ll be using a “camp gun.”
-In this article I will be discussing the pros and cons of flying with and without firearms while traveling to hunt.
+In this article I will be discussing the pros and cons to travel with firearms and without firearms while traveling to hunt.

 Mindsets vary.
 If you’re a hunter who views a firearm as an essential tool, then, so long as a suitable tool is available, it may not be important for you to bring a favorite firearm.
 On the other hand, if you’re a “gun guy,” it may be important for you to bring a firearm you consider perfect for game you’re hunting.
 Destinations vary.
 Sometimes it’s fairly easy to bring guns; other times it’s a major hassle, but still possible.
 And there are places where the hunting is great but it is not possible to bring a firearm.
 You simply must use whatever is available.